 On select weekends in high school Andy and a few friends would chain together their stereos and play records (vinyl, remember that?) for school dances.
 During college at SUNY Stony Brook he produced sound and lighting designs (and did some welding) for the college theater department.
 This solidified his ability to make systems work from behind the scenes.
 During this time his Uncle Dan bequeathed his Saab to Andy, supplementing his experience in keeping machines in working order.

 After college, carpentry, landscaping, turning wrenches (including a stint at a SAAB dealership) and managing a 16 track recording studio kept him busy for a few years until the call of country life landed him back on the farm.
-Working days on the farm, he became the defacto sound guy at a local coffee house that a friend ran as a folk music venue.
+Working days on the farm, he became the defacto sound guy at a local coffee house (The Night Eagle) that a friend ran as a folk music venue.
 Connecting with various musicians inevitably led him to Ithaca where he easily found work with sound companies who liked how he "plugged it in right the first time."
 Working at a nearby music festival is where Wendy came into the picture.
 She was working there too and although she knew right away, it took Andy a while to ask her out on that fateful date...